What is an iPad?

 The history of the iPad

-Apple Founder Steve Jobs publicly unveiled the iPad at a Jan.
-27, 2010, event in San Francisco.
-The device became available for preorder that March, and it went on sale in April.
-The first iPad model featured a 9.7-inch multitouch screen and weighed 1.5 pounds, with an Apple A4 processor and a battery that lasted up to 10 hours.
-It was available with 16, 32 or 64 GB of storage.
+- April 2010.
+The first iPad model went on sale.
+It featured a 9.7-inch multitouch screen and weighed 1.5 pounds, with an Apple A4 processor and a battery that lasted up to 10 hours.
+It was available with 16, 32 or 64 gigabytes (GB) of storage.
 All versions came with Wi-Fi, and models with 3G connectivity were also available.
 The price for the first iPad ranged from $499 for the 16 GB, Wi-Fi-only version to $829 for the 64 GB version with Wi-Fi and 3G.

-Apple launched the iPad 2 in March 2011 and also discontinued the original iPad at that time.
-The iPad 2 featured 512 MB of DDR2 RAM -- twice as much memory as its predecessor -- and an A5 processor.
+- March 2011.
+Apple launched the iPad 2 and discontinued the original iPad at that time.
+The iPad 2 featured 512 megabytes of Double Data Rate 2 RAM -- twice as much memory as its predecessor -- and an A5 processor.
 It also weighed less and came with a longer-lasting battery.

-The 32 GB and 64 GB versions of the iPad 2 were discontinued when Apple released the third-generation iPad in March 2012.
+- March 2012.
+The 32 GB and 64 GB versions of the iPad 2 were discontinued when Apple released the third-generation iPad.
 The third-generation iPad was the first to feature 4G connectivity.

-Apple unveiled the iPad Air, a lighter, thinner version of the tablet, in October 2013.
+- October 2013.
+Apple unveiled the iPad Air, a lighter, thinner version of the tablet.
 It replaced the fourth-generation iPad, although Apple put the 16 GB model of that version back on the market for a brief period in 2014.
-The first iPad Air featured 1 GB of memory, an A7 processor and was available with 16, 32, 64 or 128 GB of storage.
-The iPad Air 2 followed a year later.
+The first iPad Air featured 1 GB of memory, had an A7 processor and was available with 16 GB, 32 GB, 64 GB or 128 GB of storage.

-The iPad Pro -- a larger (12.9 inches), more powerful tablet closely resembling a laptop -- made its debut in September 2015.
+- November 2015.
+The iPad Pro -- a larger 12.9-inch, more powerful tablet closely resembling a laptop -- debuted.
 Apple also announced two peripherals built to work with the iPad Pro: a physical keyboard and a stylus called the Apple Pencil.
-The iPad Pro was initially available with either 32 or 128 GB of storage.
+The iPad Pro was initially available with either 32 GB or 128 GB of storage.